oneeve8/kobble-data/content/feamber.md

 It has boundaries, set limits, it is defined by a mind.

-Once something is defined, it
+Once something is defined, it begins to have substance and purpose.

+A

 We are spiritual beings dwelling in a physical body.